riteshprk/purplepond/README.md

-# Django E-commerce
+# E-Commerce website

-This is a very simple e-commerce website built with Django.
+This is a fully functional e-commerce website built with Django, Python.

 ## Quick demo